Last Updated on: 30th June 2021, 10:45 am

 4. Create Art Templates:

 Sizing, guidelines, and a color palette can be predetermined.
-This saves time since the same tasks won’t require repeating when an artist starts on a new job.
-Plus, if several people create files it keeps things uniform.
+This saves time since the same tasks won’t require repeating when an artist starts a new job.
+Plus, if several people create files, it keeps things uniform.

 Many shops use custom registration marks and helpful guidelines that print with each color to save time on the press during setup.
 If you do this, try to limit the size of this type of information so they can be masked off on the press with a small piece of tape.

-This way, to cover up stuff, you won’t need to tape off the entire top of the computer on release.
-Think of how the image would be burned on the screen while making a prototype for putting it on print.
+This way, you won’t need to tape off the entire top of the computer on release to cover up stuff.
+Instead, think of how the image would be burned on the screen while making a prototype for putting it on print.

 How many inches will an image of the left chest require from the top or to the side?
-Build the pasteboard template so that it fits in with your design program.
+Next, build the pasteboard template so that it fits in with your design program.

 5. Reward Professionals:

-While artists generally can be seen as a temperamental and aloof bunch, promote and reward great professional methods of working.
+While artists generally can be seen as a temperamental and aloof bunch, promote and reward great professional working methods.

 This means being proactive and working ahead of deadlines.

 Set criteria will determine whether anything has to be handled depending on the sum and ship date of a job.
-Does this explain the creative team so it can handle its workload without being asked or reminded what to do?
+Does this explain the creative team to handle its workload without being asked or reminded what to do?
 If not, then you should start training.

 Your art department is expected to know the exact day a job begins production.
-One business day prior to this, screens should be available, and the art file should be accepted and separated one business day prior.
+Therefore, screens should be available one business day before this, and the art file should be accepted and separated one business day prior.

-Without nagging, does 100% of your art gets created so this happens effortlessly?
+Without nagging, does 100% of your art get created so this happens effortlessly?
 This should be the focus of your art team’s workflow.

 Please test single text for spelling.
-All Pantone colors should be numbered, and the file should be built to correctly size the used garments.
+All Pantone colors should be numbered, and the file should be built to size the used garments correctly.

 6. Art approvals and Mockups:

 For art approvals or mockups, the design should always be displayed as a background on the color of the garment.
-Even if the order includes four different shirt colors, when seeking customer approval, the artist should set it up showing all four colors.
+For example, even if the order includes four different shirt colors, the artist should set it up when seeking customer approval, showing all four colors.